ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-01-25-scrum-vs-kanban-or-scrum-and-kanban.md

 More information about Scrum and Kanban and the the difference between both methodologies can be found in this [article](https://apiumhub.com/tech-blog-barcelona/scrum-vs-kanban-infographic/).

-Let’s make their similarities and differences simple:
+Let's make their similarities and differences simple:

 <div class="wp-caption aligncenter" id="attachment_2442" style="width: 934px">[![Common features of Kanban and Scrum](/static/img/2018/01/scrum-vs-kanban-comparison-diagram-common-agile-principles.png)](/static/img/2018/01/scrum-vs-kanban-comparison-diagram-common-agile-principles.png)Scrum and Kanban have both specialities and common features.